Chapter 1 : Where’s Ron?

 Two weeks previous, Ron and the rest of the Gryffindor Quidditch team had been practicing for the final match against Ravenclaw.
 Angelina had been pushing them all really hard and was trying to get the new beaters up to scratch.
 Ron had been concentrating on the Quaffle and the hoops, when suddenly a Bludger came out of nowhere and hit his head side on.
 Both Kirke and Sloper got an earful from Angelina, as nobody had seen which beater had aimed their Bludger at Ron.

 Ron had been unconscious for forty eight hours and Madam Pomfrey had been worried that he could slip into a coma.
-He had just been released from the hospital wing that afternoon.
-It had taken him a while to recover and his body was physically and mentally exhausted.
+He had only just been released from the hospital wing that afternoon.
+It had taken him a while to recover as he was both physically and mentally exhausted.

 Other than feeling glum, Ron was essentially fine.
 At least he was well enough to return to normal lessons, but he had decided against it.
 There was something that he needed to get his head around and he was going to take just one day to do so.
 He had been feeling slightly separated from everyone for being in the hospital wing for two weeks, but he felt distant from his best friends for a different reason.

-Harry and Hermione had been dating for two months, ever since the ‘circus incident’, as Harry called it, with Cho and Draco.
+Harry and Hermione had been dating for two months, ever since the ‘circus incident’ with Cho and Draco.
 Ron was happy that his friends had found love in each other, but he couldn’t help feel like a third wheel.
-He knew they hadn’t purposefully made him feel that way, in fact they were trying to do just the opposite; make sure he wasn’t left out and still felt included, after everything, they were all still friends.
+What made him feel even worse was the fact that they were both trying so hard to keep him included.
+Everything was different now that they weren’t just three friends.

 Up at the castle a bell rang signalling the end of the day’s lessons and broke Ron out of his trance.
 The weather was nice today; they students would flock outside to catch a glimpse of sunlight.
 Ron stood up rather abruptly, he had just realised something; this was their spot, the three of them, they would always sit under that tree on nice days.
 His brain was telling him he had to get away; he couldn’t face them, not yet.
 So without really thinking, Ron started walking into the middle of the lake.
 What he hadn’t realised was that Harry and Hermione were already on their way towards the lake and saw Ron heading for the middle of it.